hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 to provide [Consistency (as defined by CAP)](http://en.wikipedia.org/wiki/CAP_theorem).
 The consensus protocol is based on
 ["Raft: In search of an Understandable Consensus Algorithm"](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf).
-For a visual explanation of Raft, see the [the Secret Lives of Data](http://thesecretlivesofdata.com/raft).
+For a visual explanation of Raft, see [The Secret Lives of Data](http://thesecretlivesofdata.com/raft).

 ~> **Advanced Topic!** This page covers technical details of the internals of Consul.
 You don't need to know these details to effectively